AR-FORUM/AR-FORUM.github.io/blog_src/_posts/2025-10-17-dont-just-train-for-performance.markdown

 Together, these properties are what I will refer to as *adaptability*.

-There's a lot of evidence that larger models are both more plastic and more robust.
+There's [plenty](https://openreview.net/forum?id=GhVS8_yPeEa) [of](https://arxiv.org/abs/2210.14199) [evidence](https://arxiv.org/abs/2110.11526) that larger models are both more plastic and more robust.
 It's tempting to conclude that scaling grants adaptability "for free".
 However, as we'll see, this is not the case when we scale models without increasing their parameter count.

-## The inference-time wall

-Language models are increasingly used for reasoning and agentic tasks, where the tasks demand sometimes thousands or tens of thousands of generated tokens for a single query, making efficient inference-time generation ever more relevant.
-Moreover, this figure is likely to increase as research and capability progresses.

-This demands for the use of tiny language models.
-However, in order to compensate for their small size, these models are *overtrained*, consuming orders of magnitudes more tokens than the classical Chinchilla scaling laws predict as "train-compute optimal."

-The challenge, as we shall see, is that overtraining is terrible for adaptability.

 ## Case study: post-training OLMo-1B across its trajectory